h3llious/QuickNote/README.md

     * Uploading new local notes into Drive
     * Downloading notes from Drive into local database
     * Updating notes if there have been changes
+* Sort notes by time modified or title, ascending or descending.

 ## Planned features
 * Simple, easy to use layout yet having necessary functions.